 Excessive trim for the operating conditions (either trim up or trim down) can cause boat instability and can make steering the boat more difficult.
 This increases the possibility of an accident.
 If the boat begins to feel unstable or is hard to steer, slow down and/or readjust the trim angle.

 1. Trim operating angle

-Adjusting trim angle for manual tilt models
+Adjusting trim angle (Power trim and tilt)